jasonhilimire/broken-hashserve/README.md

-# broken-hasherve
+# broken-hashserve
-JumpCloud Broken-Hasherve QA Engineer Test
+JumpCloud Broken-Hashserve QA Engineer Test

-Manual test cases for the broke-hasherve application as part of the QA Engineer assignment for JumpCloud.
+Manual test cases for the broke-hashserve application as part of the QA Engineer assignment for JumpCloud.
 All Tests were performed manually on Max OSX 11.4

 ## Setup
 Setup was perfored by following the recommended instructions but is outlined blow